tanzilzubair/mobx_architecture/README.md

 		);
 	```
 ---
 The package has been designed with ***modularity*** as one of its core principles.
-Except for MVVM, MobX itself, and Provider, which nearly 100% of people use alongside MobX, the package enforces ***no*** additional packages or principles, from Dialog services , to data persistence, to how you should structure your app , it's all left to the developer to implement in any way they please.
+Except for MVVM, MobX itself, and Provider, which nearly 100% of people use alongside MobX, the package enforces ***no*** additional packages or principles, from Dialog services to data persistence, all the way to how you should structure your app, it's all left to the developer to implement in any way they please.

 This stems from a core belief that every project is different, and has a different set of requirements and a rigorous structure and certain way to do things may only ever result in benefiting a small percentage of those projects, if that, and will likely result in many scenarios where people might have to "fight the framework", so to speak.
 As such, going forward, this is probably the only thing about this framework that will be set in stone.